aws/eks-anywhere/docs/content/en/docs/reference/artifacts.md

 linkTitle: "Artifacts"
 weight: 60
 description: >
-  Artifacts associated with this release OVAs and container images.
+  Artifacts associated with this release: OVAs and container images.
 ---

 # OVAs